DeepSurvey-Bench: Evaluating Academic Value of Automatically Generated Scientific Surveys: DeepSurvey-Bench

 \subsection{Statistics}

-Our benchmark dataset contains 163 high-quality ground truth surveys, covering 8,715 outline sections and including 5,692,2 directly cited references, along with corresponding academic value annotations for each survey.
+Our benchmark dataset contains 178 ground-truth surveys with academic value annotations, comprising 4,342 outline sections and 8,436 reference-list entries.
 The dataset format is detailed in Appendix A.3.
-Table \ref{tab:dataset} compares DeepSurvey-Bench with existing survey generation datasets.
-Specifically, our benchmark covers four primary disciplines: Computer Science, Physics, Astronomy, and Electronics Systems, and includes 16 different topics, such as LLMs, Graph Representation Learning, Multimodal, and Agents, supporting systematic and interdisciplinary evaluation of automated survey generation methods.
+Table \ref{tab:dataset} compares DeepSurvey-Bench with existing survey datasets.
+Specifically, our benchmark covers four primary disciplines: Computer Science, Physics, Medicine, and Electronic Systems, and includes 17 different topics, such as Retrieval \& RAG with LLMs and Graph Representation Learning.
+This broad coverage enables systematic evaluation of automated survey generation methods across diverse research domains.
 The distribution of different topics is shown in Figure \ref{fig:sta}.